← Glossary

 Suspension

-Lastly, a well marked as Suspension is not currently active, usually due to economic reasons or regulatory issues.
-It’s maintained in a safe state until either conditions change or it moves to abandonment.
-For instance, during periods of low oil prices, a company might suspend a well, maintaining it in a state that allows it to quickly resume production when the market recovers.
+A well marked as Suspension is not currently active, usually due to economic reasons or regulatory issues.
+It's maintained in a safe state until conditions change or it moves to abandonment.
+During periods of low commodity prices, companies often suspend wells, keeping them ready to resume production when the market recovers.

 About abandoned wells